 This article outlines recommended practices when working with cloud-based Jupyter Notebooks in Terra.
 For more information about the capabilities of Terra-based notebooks, explore the Visualization and Statistics section of our support knowledge base.

-A note of caution when deleting runtimes!
+A note of caution when deleting cloud environments!
 Because output from analysis done in a notebook is stored in the cloud environment, it will disappear when the VM is deleted, unless you explicitly save it to permanent storage.
 If the current outputs are important and you want to err on the side of caution, you should save them to your local machine before proceeding with cluster re-creation.

 2. Re-create your cluster regularly

 We recommend deleting and re-creating Notebook cloud environments every month or two to stay updated.